robert-mccarthy-ca/Garden/README.md

   - Garden2 (Done) Low pressure pump and nozzles working on a cycle timer
   - Garden3 (Done) Air atomizing sprayer turning on as expected

-- GardenEpic2 (relies on GardenEpic1), Adjust timings on my phone to test/tune prototype
+- GardenEpic2 (Done) (relies on GardenEpic1), Adjust timings on my phone to test/tune prototype
   - Garden4 (Done) get the pico running as an access point that I can log into with my phone
-  - Garden5 (In Progress) get the pico accepting http requests and serving a bare bones web page (learn more HTML later) that gives a UI for changing timings
+  - Garden5 (Done) get the pico accepting http requests and serving a bare bones web page (learn more HTML later) that gives a UI for changing timings
-  - add a test mode so debug sessions don't screw with production settings
+  - Garden6 (Done) add a test mode so debug sessions don't screw with production settings
   - plants are already growing, pretty and maintainable are not priorities, speed is, will rewrite that afterwards

 - GardenEpic3 (relies on GardenEpic2), Tune the prototype's timings and pressures